wpswings/wallet-system-for-woocommerce/README.txt

-=== Wallet System for WooCommerce - Create an In-store Digital Wallet, Recharge User Wallets & View Transition History ===
+=== Wallet System for WooCommerce - Digital Wallet, Cashback Rewards, Recharge User Wallets, View Transition History ===
 Contributors: wpswings
 Donate link: https://wpswings.com/
-Tags: digital wallet, credit, refund, user wallet, woocommerce wallet, wallet Requires at least: 5.1.0
+Tags: digital wallet, credit, refund, user wallet, woocommerce wallet, wallet, cashback Requires at least: 5.1.0
-Tested up to: 5.9.2
+Tested up to: 5.9.3
 WC requires at least: 4.6
 WC tested up to: 6.3.1
-Stable tag: 2.2.0
+Stable tag: 2.2.1
 Requires PHP: 7.2
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Wallet System for WooCommerce is a digital wallet plugin.
-Using wallet amounts, registered customers can purchase WooCommerce products.
+Using wallet amounts, cashback, registered customers can purchase products.

 == Description ==

-***STREAMLINE AND SPEED UP TRANSACTIONS WITH A DIGITAL SYSTEM FOR WOOCOMMERCE.
-ADD OR REMOVE BALANCE IN BULK, SEND REFUNDS, AND VIEW TRANSACTION HISTORY OF ALL WALLET USERS.***
+***STREAMLINE AND SPEED UP TRANSACTIONS WITH A DIGITAL WALLET SYSTEM FOR WOOCOMMERCE.
+ADD OR REMOVE BALANCE IN BULK, SEND REFUNDS, EARN CASHBACKS, RESTRICT USERS, AND VIEW THE TRANSACTION HISTORY OF ALL WALLET USERS.***

-Wallet System for WooCommerce is a digital wallet plugin.
-It helps the merchant implement a digital wallet system on their WooCommerce store.
-And allows customers to perform Digital payments using the wallet system.
+Wallet System for WooCommerce is a digital wallet plugin that helps merchants implement a digital wallet system on their WooCommerce store and allows customers to perform Digital payments using the wallet system.

 The customers can add money to their WooCommerce wallet through the available payment methods.
 And also, see the list of transactions made using the wallet money.
 The merchant can manage the customers’ wallets and change the wallet amount.